tag—a catch tag; evaluated.

 result-form—a form; evaluated as described below.

-causes a non-local control transfer
+throw causes a non-local control transfer

-whose tag is eq
+to a catch whose tag is eq to tag.

 Tag is evaluated first to produce an object